Meeting Number: AL.ALAC/CC.0719/1

 Reference: Decertification Wikispace

-AFRALO will move to decertify MACSIS and several other ALSes, which are no longer active.
+AFRALO will begin the process of providing evidence to ask the ALAC to decertify MACSIS and several other ALSes, which are no longer active.

 Note: AFRALO recently ratified their AFRALO Decertification Rules.